-The expression '.expr' will be evaluated in a separate R process in a clean environment (not the global environment), consisting only of the objects supplied to '.args', with the objects passed as '...' assigned to the global environment of that process.
+The expression .expr will be evaluated in a separate R process in a clean environment (not the global environment), consisting only of the objects supplied to .args, with the objects passed as ... assigned to the global environment of that process.

-As evaluation occurs in a clean environment, all undefined objects must be supplied though '...' and/or '.args', including self-defined functions.
-Functions from a package should use namespaced calls such as mirai::mirai(), or else the package should be loaded beforehand as part of '.expr'.
+As evaluation occurs in a clean environment, all undefined objects must be supplied through ... and/or .args, including self-defined functions.
+Functions from a package should use namespaced calls such as mirai::mirai(), or else the package should be loaded beforehand as part of .expr.

-For evaluation to occur as if in your global environment, supply objects to '...' rather than '.args', e.g. for free variables or helper functions defined in function bodies, as scoping rules may otherwise prevent them from being found.
+For evaluation to occur as if in your global environment, supply objects to ... rather than .args, e.g. for free variables or helper functions defined in function bodies, as scoping rules may otherwise prevent them from being found.

+'''

 daemons(1)

 export common data by a super-assignment expression:

 everywhere(y <<- 3)

 '...' variables are assigned to the global environment

 '.expr' may be specified as an empty {} in such cases:

 everywhere({}, a = 1, b = 2)

+m <- mirai(a + b - y == 0L)

+m[]

+everywhere() returns a list of mirai which may be waited for and inspected

 '''